helpvisa/tts-devtools-py/README.md

-The various .py files included in this repository all interface with the TCP server spun up by TTS when you launch a new game, and some also listen to the requests made by TTS in order to synchronize scripts (this aspect is still in the TODO stages).
+The various .py files included in this repository all interface with the TCP server spun up by TTS when you launch a new game, and some also listen to the requests made by TTS in order to synchronize scripts.
 They are completely IDE agnostic and can be used from within the terminal.

 Additionally included (and strongly recommended) is ```__init__.py```, which constitutes a GUI interface for all of the features exposed by the individual